Don Peters

 Don Peters is a former American gymnastics coach and head coach of the United States women's gymnastics team at the 1984 Summer Olympics.
 He was hired as head coach SCATS Gymnastics, a gymnastics club in Huntington Beach, California.

+Peters played football at Bellmar High School under coach Baptiste Manzini and later played at Belle Vernon Area High School.
+He later attended West Chester University and was a member of the West Chester Golden Rams gymnastics team and was team captain for his last year.

+Peters coached at Grossfeld School of Gymnastics then later SCATS Gymnastics.
+He became the head coach of the United States women's national artistic gymnastics team and oversaw their team silver medal at the 1984 Summer Olympics.

-In 2011, Peters was banned for life by USA Gymnastics after allegations surfaced that he had sexually assaulted three teenage gymnasts.
+In 2011, Peters was banned for life by USA Gymnastics and removed from the hall of fame after allegations surfaced that he had sexually assaulted three teenage gymnasts.